scriptrdotio/howto/acl/create_devices_groups.md

-# How to create groups of devices/users?
+# How to create groups of devices or groups of users?

 You can create groups of devices and users in two different ways:
 - From the workspace, using the visual tools
 - Dynamically from the code (scripts)

-## Create device/users from the workspace
+## Create groups from the workspace

 Sign-in to your [workspace](https://www.scriptr.io/workspace), click on your username in the top-right corner of the screen, then  click on **Device Directory**